-A detailed check of a person's national criminal history (including any charges, convictions or investigative information) and disciplinary information held on a person by certain professional organisations.
+A detailed check of a person's national criminal history (including any charges, convictions, or investigative information) and disciplinary information held on a person by certain professional organisations.

-Appendix 2: Code of Conduct
+Appendix 2: Youth Safety Code of Conduct

-Raise Foundation is a youth safe, youth friendly organisation and the wellbeing of our Mentees is paramount.
+Raise is a youth safe; youth friendly organisation and the wellbeing of our mentees is paramount.
 Our early intervention programs for young people require an environment which is welcoming for all participants and encourages best practice mentoring outcomes.
-In order to maintain our high ethical standards, we require all adult participants (staff and volunteers) to adhere to this code of conduct, both during their participation in our programs, and after their completion.
+To maintain our high ethical standards, we require all adult participants (employees, volunteers, interns, or trainees) to adhere to this Youth Safety Code of Conduct, both during their participation in our programs, and after completion.